 Also of interest is that Paw Paw has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Paw Paw are slightly less educated than the national average of 21.84% for the average city or town: 15.42% of adults in Paw Paw have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Paw Paw rank slightly lower than the national average.
+15.42% of adults 25 and older in Paw Paw have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Paw Paw in 2022 was $25,924, which is low income relative to Michigan and the nation.
 This equates to an annual income of $103,696 for a family of four.
 However, Paw Paw contains both very wealthy and poor people as well.